zk/docs.pair.io/resources/pages/index.md

 Repeatable, disposable dev instances.

-  * New project / dev?
+  * New dev?
 Get up and running in minutes.
   * Mis-type `rm -rf ./` to your heart's content.
   * No leaking project-specific state.